rysolv/markdown_ssg/src/how-to-build-a-simple-developer-portfolio-to-get-hired.md

 For most software engineers, the answer is no. And it's not always obvious that having a profile gives you an advantage over other applicants.

-Here's what a profile gives you:
+Here's what a portfolio gives you:

 1. A place for you to publish work (sites, blogs, designs, artwork, games, etc.).
 2. Easier to share than a resume.
 It's a lot easier to share a profile link than attach a resume to everything.